Log#

 • if the next log line does not fit into the buffer;

-• if the buffered data is older than specified by the flush parameter;
+• if the buffered data is older than the time interval specified by the flush parameter;

 • when a worker process is re-opening log files or is shutting down.

-If the gzip parameter is used, then the buffered data will be compressed before writing to the file.
+If the gzip parameter is used, then the buffer will be compressed before writing to the file.
 The compression level can be set between 1 (fastest, less compression) and 9 (slowest, best compression).
-By default, the buffer size is equal to 64K bytes, and the compression level is set to 1.
-Since the data is compressed in atomic blocks, the log file can be decompressed or read by "zcat" at any time.
+By default, a buffer size of 64K bytes and compression level 1 are used.
+The data is compressed in atomic blocks, and at any time the log file can be decompressed or read by the "zcat" utility.

 Example: